Glass vs. Acrylic Pendant Lights: What Works Best for Kitchen Islands?

 Final Verdict: Which Material Wins?

-It all boils down to your priorities.
+It all comes down to your priorities.
 If your vision includes refined elegance and crystal-clear lighting, then glass pendant lights are the top choice.
 If you lean more toward durability, affordability, and family-friendly practicality, acrylic may be the smarter pick for your space.

 Wrapping Up